Healthcare Visa Sponsorship Jobs in New Mexico

 Which healthcare companies sponsor visas in New Mexico?

 Presbyterian Healthcare Services is the largest healthcare employer sponsoring visas in New Mexico, followed by University of New Mexico Hospital and Lovelace Health System.
-Christus St. Joseph Hospital, Memorial Medical Center, and smaller regional hospitals also sponsor H-1B and other work visas for physicians, nurses, and specialized healthcare roles.
+Christus St. Joseph Hospital, Memorial Medical Center, and smaller regional hospitals also sponsor H-1B visa and other work visas for physicians, nurses, and specialized healthcare roles.
 Rural hospitals often sponsor visa holders to address physician shortages in underserved areas.

 How to find healthcare visa sponsorship jobs in New Mexico?